Patik05/BPC-DE1-Project-2026/README.md

 Project for the bachelor subject Digital Electronics 1, 2026 <br>

 ##  Main objective
-Creation of a working alarm clock.
-The maximum amount of time set being a whole day (23.59.59 <=> HH.MM.SS).
-After the time runs out, colored diode lights up and buzzer starts buzzing.
-The user should be able to increase/decrease time either by seconds, minutes and hours.
-After setting time and running the alarm clock, the user is blocked to manipulate the time (unless the time is stopped).
+Create working alarm clock.
+Maximum amount of time being possible to set being a day (23.59.59 <=> HH.MM.SS).
+User should be able to increase/decrease units of time by second, minutes and hours (depending on the mode set).
+After the set time is satisfactory, user may start the alarm clock.
+While the clock is running, the user is effectively blocked from manipulating with the alarm clock time, unless the countdown is stopped (time running out or pressing the stop/start button).
+When the set time runs out, a coloured red diode lights up and buzzer starts buzzing.
+It continues to signal until the stop/start button gets pressed.

 ### List of used hardware components of the board
 | Component | Function |